What is a Bay in a Warehouse?

 Warehouse bays are crucial for optimizing storage, ensuring efficient inventory management, and maintaining safety standards.
 This article provides an in-depth exploration of what is a bay in a warehouse, the definition, types, design, usage, benefits, and safety considerations of warehouse bays.
+Understanding these aspects is essential for effective warehouse layout evaluation.

 What is a Bay in a Warehouse: Definition and Purpose